ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 | 5        | Pop Smoke                   | Owl City              | 2021 |

 In 2021 Drake has returned into my top 5 artists in both methodologies.
-<br/><br/>The concept of favourite songs are also demonstrated in 2021.
+<br/><br/>The concept of favourite songs are further demonstrated in 2021.

 <br/>Query:
 SELECT top 5 Artist, Track, SUM(Milliseconds)/60000 as Minutes_Listened, Cast(SUM(Milliseconds)*1.0/(SELECT SUM(Milliseconds)*1.0